Conceived, written and performed by Patrick Dickson

 Music: Fiona Hill & Matthew Perry

-Hugo is at work in his studio as he pulls together the essential ingredients of a ripping yarn which will become his next best-selling novel.
-He conjures up a cast of characters, spicing their relationships with betrayal, obsession, love, sacrifice and a dash of skullduggery.
+Hugo, at work alone in his studio, brainstorms the essential ingredients of a ripping yarn which will become his next best-selling novel.
+He conjures up a cast of characters, spicing their relationships with betrayal, obsession, love, sacrifice and a good dash of skullduggery.

 The beautiful, rugged seascape of the Norman Archipelago isn’t simply a back-drop; for Hugo it’s a powerful and unpredictable player in the drama of life and death.